roots/docs/sage/theme-development-and-building.md

 ## Installing project dependencies

-Your development machine must meet the following two requirements to get started:
+Your development machine must meet the following requirements to get started:

-* Node >= 0.12.x
+* Node.js >= 4.5.0
-* npm >=2.1.5

 After installing [Node.js](http://nodejs.org/download/), we recommend that you update to the latest version of npm: